Frequently Asked Questions

 - Is your school accredited?

 No. There is no state law requiring private schools to be accredited.
+If you will be enrolling your student into our diploma program, please see our High School Diploma Program page for important information.

 - When can I enroll my children in your school?